nathanross/Scoville/README.md

 asm.js pattern benchmarks.

-##Habamacro

-Set of Sweet.js javascript macros to clean up js development.
+Makes use of Minimalasm, a set of Sweet.js javascript macros for more readable asmjs.

 Work in progress.